 One of the best things about this restaurant is the outdoor dining space that feels like a secret garden oasis.

-I would highly recommend dining outside so that you can view and listen to the water passing by from the Town Run.
+I highly recommend dining outside where you can view and listen to the water passing by from the Town Run.

-For appetizers we tried the crab melts and we split a sandwich because we weren’t super hungry at the time… but we still wanted to try a few menu items.
+We tried the crab melts and split a sandwich because we weren’t hungry, but we still wanted to try a few menu items.

 Dine in an Old Newspaper Building at the Press Room